 Car Keys is a car comparison site that allows users to compare in depth stats on the cars they want to buy.
 It’s a useful service for anyone in the market for a new car.
 They also know what they’re doing when it comes to content marketing and while they don’t sponsor any motorsport, I thought it would be good to get the point of view of a brand that doesn’t have a hand in the industry.
 An objective view on motorsport sponsorship.

-I spoke to Ryan from the brand, he handles all the content for the awesome Car Keys website.
-Check it out here.
+I spoke to Ryan from the brand, he handles all the content for Car Keys.

 Car Keys understands that when sponsoring a driver or team, there needs to be a benefit.
 No one is just going to give a racing driver money to go racing.
 It has to be a business investment, just like any advertising or marketing spend.